ncalson/Chal-17_Credit-Risk-Analysis/README.md

 ## Summary
 After comparing the results of each model, it was clear that the Easy Ensemble Classification model was the best model for predicting high credit risk.
+I reached this conclusion as the Easy Ensemble Classification model had the highest results for precision and recall compared to other models.